onlyOneYR/elasticsearch/intl.en-US/Best Practices/Elasticsearch index migration from AWS to Alibaba Cloud.md

         When you create an AWS service role by using the IAM Console, Amazon ES is not included in the **Select role type** list.
 However, you can still create the role by choosing **Amazon EC2**, following the steps to create the role, and then editing the role’s trust relationships to es.amazonaws.com instead of ec2.amazonaws.com.

-    -   Create an IAM policy
+    -   Create an IAM policy.

         You must attach an IAM policy to the IAM role.
 The policy specifies the S3 bucket that is used to store manual snapshots for your Amazon ES domain.
 The following example specifies the ARN of the eric-es-index-backups bucket: